DrDocx/DrDocx-Master/README.md

 I recommend you read up on [``git-subrepo``](https://github.com/ingydotnet/git-subrepo) briefly at this point.
 It's pretty straightforward but it'll help going forward.
 Here's an abbreviated installation guide pulled from their readme:

 >``git clone https://github.com/ingydotnet/git-subrepo /path/to/git-subrepo``
-``echo 'source /path/to/git-subrepo/.rc' >> ~/.bashrc``

-NOTE: The path you use should be absolute or relative to your user directory or subsequent shells won't be able to find where you've put git-subrepo.
+Then, cd into the directory that you just cloned ``git-subrepo`` into and run the following:

+>``make install``

+NOTE: You may need to run this with ``sudo``/run cmd as an administrator to have permission to do this.

-Make sure you replace that path with wherever you actually want to clone it, then use that path in the echo command.
+Make sure you replace that path with wherever you actually want to clone it.
 Once you do that, restart your cmd/bash window, and typing ``git subrepo`` should yield something.

 ### Setting up DrDocx-Master